jdittrich/userNeedResearchBook/text/05_communicateResults.md

 * _Creating helpful photos and diagrams_
 * _Designing posters for quick and visual research summaries_
 * _Creating slide decks to give an overview of your results_
-* _Writing text-based reports to provide detaile information_
+* _Writing text-based reports to provide detailed information_

 After the analysis, your work is almost done.
 However, people who have not participated in the research do not know anything about the research yet.
 You need to share your results, so they can learn about potential user’s motivations, activities, and problems.
 The most visible result for others will be the report or slide deck you create.

 > _Note:_ Sometimes the documents that are produced in user research are called _deliverables_—since these are the tangible results you can provide to a client after research.

 Documenting your research also has other uses than sharing the results or having an artifact that clients pay for.
 Creating the documentation continues your sensemaking from data.
 Now the focus shifts away from themes to priorities and expression: what are the key results?
 How can you formulate insights succinctly?
 These questions can also be worked on collaboratively, helping to deepen you and your collaborators’ understanding of the results.

 <!-- You could even say that the interpretation goes on even after you reported the results, since people will re-interpret what the research results mean for them, in their situation.
 This also means that much like our analysis in the previous chapter there is not one right way to read a research report, only plausible and less plausible ones. -->